Apophatic/TWSNukeBot/README.md

 Click Submit Configuration

 The bot will log in, create the resources, and spam the messages as configured.

-🛠 Optional: Install Everything with a Batch File
-You can install all dependencies using this included batch file:

-install_requirements.bat
-bat
-Copy
-Edit
-@echo off
-python --version || (
-    echo [!]
-Python is not installed.
-    pause
-    exit /b
-)
-python -m pip install --upgrade pip pip install discord.py python -c "import tkinter" || (
-    echo [!] tkinter is missing.
-    pause
-    exit /b
-)
-echo [*] All set!
-pause
-Run this once by double-clicking it.

 👨‍💻 Credits
 Made by TWS1001